JezaChen/WinGrab/README.md

 # WinGrab
-<div align="center">A simple tool to get the PID of the window under the cursor.</div>
+A simple tool to get the PID of the window under the cursor.

 ## Installation
 ### From pip